benewen96/blog/_posts/2019-03-21-gitlab-introduction.markdown

 As you can see - it is not just about source control, but rather a complete DevOps solution.
 Forget having a toolchain consisting of multiple products chained together, GitLab includes everything you need to run a successful DevOps team.

 And if you think I'm trying to sell you something... it's completely free and open-source!
-Okay, they do have a managed solution, but you can use all of it's features completely free-of-charge if you host it yourself.
+Okay, they do have a managed solution, but you can use most of it's features completely free-of-charge if you host it yourself.

 Let's vist these nine areas to understand the value that GitLab delivers:

-_(Anything marked with $$ indicates that is only available on paid plans.)_

 ### Manage